• Skip to primary navigation

 This would be perfect with fried chicken, grilled pork chops, or a nice steak.
 Or you could fry up some salmon steaks, like this recipe, Skillet Seared Salmon.
 Or maybe make a tasty meatloaf like My Favorite Meatloaf Recipe.
 Just about anytime you need a savory, tasty side dish.

-close up of green beans and bacon side dish
+Green beans and bacon side dish.

 First, start a large pot of water with a bit of salt…bring it to a boil and add the beans and blanch for 4 minutes.
 This will soften the beans and keep the beans a nice green color.
 Use a kitchen spider/strainer to transfer the beans to an ice bath to stop the cooking, (photo 3).
-After a couple minutes in the ice bath, place the beans on some paper towels to dry them, (photo 2).
-Let them rest until needed.
-You can blanch the beans up to 6 hours in advance.
-Just dry them well and place in a plastic bag and refrigerate.

-Next, brown the bacon bits in a high sided skillet on medium heat.
+Next, brown the bacon bits in a high-sided skillet on medium heat.
 Stir the bacon occasionally to brown and release it’s fat.
 Remove the bacon from the skillet and place on paper towels.
 Spoon out all but 2 tablespoons of the grease.
 My stainless steel skillet ended up with lots of fond…the brown bits in the bottom of the skillet.
 Don’t worry about that.
 It will get scraped up and add flavor to the beans.

 Add the butter to the pan and cook the onions for about 4 minutes to soften, (photo 4).
 Add the beans to the skillet and toss with the onions and to coat them with the oils.